Inapproximability of Unique Games in Fixed-Point Logic with Counting: Preliminaries

 It is convenient to express constraints as equations in $A$.
 For instance, if $\pi$ is the permutation from condition (\ref{itmGUGEdgeLabels}) above and $(x_{v_1}, x_{v_2}) \in P_\pi^\mathbb{A}$ for some $\tauuug$-structure $\mathbb{A}$, then we would write this constraint as the equation

-We depict such a constraint graphically by drawing $g$ on the edge $\{v_1, v_2\}$ (see Figures \ref{figKEquals2Example} and \ref{figK4Example} for example).
+We depict such a constraint graphically by writing $g$ on the (oriented) edge $\{v_1, v_2\}$ (see Figures~\ref{figKEquals2Example} and~\ref{figK4Example} for example).
 Henceforth we will informally speak of \gug instances $U$ and equations that occur as constraints of $U$, with the implicit understanding of how these are formally represented as $\tauuug$-structures $\mathbb{A}$ and relations $P_\pi^\mathbb{A}$.